Doan Outlaws: In popular culture

-An American historical drama television series about the Doan Outlaws, America's Original Outlaws, is currently in development as of August 2019.
-It is being produced by Mark I. McNutt.

-McNutt’s company Envy Media Com is also producing a documentary preview to the narrative series America's Original Outlaws.
-Tentatively titled Outlaw Treasure: Mystery of the Doan Gang, principal filming wrapped in December 2021.
-The documentary explores the many Doan legends, including the discovery of a previously unexplored Doan cave and hideout.
-It is currently in post-production.
+As of August 2019, an American historical drama television series about the Doan outlaws, America's Original Outlaws, was in development.
+It was being produced by Mark I. McNutt, whose company Envy Media Com was also producing a documentary preview to the narrative series tentatively titled Outlaw Treasure: Mystery of the Doan Gang, for which principal filming wrapped in December 2021.
+The documentary explores the many Doan legends, including the discovery of a previously unexplored Doan cave and hideout in Buckingham, Pennsylvania.
+As of July 2024, it was in post-production and a trailer was released.

+In July 2022, it was announced that the Mercer Museum would open an exhibit about the Doan outlaws in 2024.
+The exhibit, titled The Doan Gang: Outlaws of the Revolution, opened on May 4, 2024, scheduled to run through December 31, 2026.

+On July 3, 2024, Expedition Unknown aired an episode entitled "Traitors' Treasure of 1776" about money the Doan gang stole during the American Revolution.